fabio-s-franco/gists/machine-learning/flux/README.md

     --cuda_pipeline       Enables CUDA for loading the entire pipeline, should perform better, but uses more VRAM. (default: cpu - lower VRAM usage)
   ```
 ## Benchmark with default parameters

+These are the benchmarks with what I think are __close__ to the "bare minimum" to run both models.
+Maybe if you have a lower end hardware the `dev` model may not work.
+So it is best to start with `schnell` and if you succeed with that, try the `dev` model, which is more memory intensive.

 ### Model: schnell ≈ 10min (4 steps)